 - Human Rights in Theory and Practice

 - Reconciliation in Northern Ireland

-- The Politics of the Idea of Europe
+- The Politics and Idea of Europe

 - Theories of Race and Ethnicity

 - Religion, Conflict and Peace in International Relations